syncfusion-content/ej2-lineargauge-docs/ej2-javascript/linear-gauge/js/es5-getting-started.md

 # Es5 getting started in ##Platform_Name## Linear gauge control

-This section explains you the steps to create a simple Linear Gauge and demonstrates the basic usage of the Linear Gauge component.
+This section explains you the steps to create a simple [JavaScript Linear Gauge](https://www.syncfusion.com/javascript-ui-controls/js-linear-gauge) and demonstrates the basic usage of the Linear Gauge component.

 ## Control Initialization